 This simply elegant end table was designed by Florence Knoll in 1954.
 Like so many of her groundbreaking designs, this table has made it’s way into the pantheon of modern classics.
 It was designed to furnish the new interiors of postwar America, and it truly is a scaled-down translation of the lines, gestures and materials of modern architecture.

 Consistent with all of her designs, the table has a spare, geometric presence that reflects the rational design approach Florence Knoll learned from Mies van der Rohe.
 With polished chrome plated steel base and a 5/8″ thick clear glass top, these simple, modern tables are timeless.

 More options are available in addition to those shown.
-For more information, please call The Century House at 608-233-4488.
+For more information, please contact us.

 About Florence Knoll